-Adapting the ReACT empowerment model to become part of a workshop concept "NEETs training experts"
+Adapting the ReACT empowerment model to become part of an international workshop concept

 The ReACT model and the "NEETs training NEETs on local level" concept (PR 1 - see concept above) was - as a first step - developed by the Swedish N4N project partners - together with the group of NEETs.
 On a local level in Sweden, first workshops took place to pilot and analyse, if the ReACT empowerment methods and workshops could be adapted to the new target group of NEETs.
 The concept as a draft was designed.